snehilvj/dmc-docs/docs/getting-started/getting-started.md

 ### Extensions

-Most of the styling is already included but if you are using components like DatePicker, Carousel, or CodeHighlight, then you need to include css for them separately.
+Most of the styling is already included but if you are using components like `DatePicker`, `Carousel`, or `CodeHighlight`, then you need to include css for them separately.

 ```python